-In September of 1997 the ADF&G submitted proposals to both the BOF and the NPFMC requesting that they implement a small no-take marine reserve in Southeast.
+In September of 1997 the ADF&G submitted proposals to both the BOF and the Council requesting that they implement a small no-take marine reserve in Southeast.
 The purpose of these proposals was to permanently close a 3.2 sq. mile area off Cape Edgecumbe to all bottomfish and halibut fishing (including commercial, sport, charter, bycatch and subsistence) and anchoring to prevent over-fishing and to create a groundfish refuge.
 Two large volcanic pinnacles that have a diversity and density of fishes not seen in surrounding areas dominate the Edgecumbe Pinnacles Marine Reserve.
 The pinnacles rise abruptly from the seafloor and sit at the mouth of Sitka Sound where ocean currents and tidal rips create massive water flows over this habitat.
 These two pinnacles provide a very unique habitat of rock boulders, encrusted with Metridium, bryozoans and other fragile invertebrate communities, which attracts and shelters an extremely high density of juvenile rockfishes.
 The area is used seasonally by lingcod for spawning, nest-guarding, and post-nesting feeding.
-Yelloweye rockfish and pelagic rockfish species as well as large numbers of prowfish and Puget Sound rockfish also densely inhabit the pinnacles.
+Yelloweye rockfish also densely inhabit the pinnacles.
 This closure protects the fragile nature of this rare habitat, and prevents the harvest or bycatch of these species during critical portions of their life history.
-In February 1998 the BOF approved of the reserve and the NPFMC approved of the reserve at their June 1998 meeting.
-The NPFMC recommended to the BOF that they consider closure of the area to salmon trolling which would make the area a complete-no take zone.
+In February 1998 the BOF approved of the reserve and the Council approved of the reserve at their June 1998 meeting.
+The Council recommended to the BOF that they consider closure of the area to salmon trolling which would make the area a complete-no take zone.
 In February 2000 the BOF rejected closing the area to salmon trolling.
 The area is an important "turn-around" area for commercial trollers and the BOF did not believe there was sufficient conservation benefit to warrant closing the area to salmon fishing.